oveddan/blog/content/posts/electronic-rituals/the-soul-reader/index.md

 date: 2018-05-01T22:05:18-04:00
 tags: ["generative", "randomness", "computer vision", "AI", "subconscious"]
 categories: [""]
-classes: [""]
+classes: ["Electronic Rituals, Oracles, and Fortune Telling"]
 draft: false
+featuredImageResource:
+    src: "images/soul_reader_featured"
+description: "The Soul Reader is my final for Electronic Rituals, Oracles, and Storytelling.
+It is a generative system for visuals that is driven by a viewer's gaze and subconscious.
+It uses the focus of a viewer's gaze to continuously generate imagery.
+It shows the viewer different colors, text, shapes, and scenes, and uses recent advances in machine learning to determine which of these elements the viewer's gaze is focused on.
+It uses this information to continuously generating new patterns, colors, and shapes similar to what the viewer was fixated on, and renders them away from the center of the gaze.
+This way, the scene is constantly changing out of the field of view."

 ---

-The Soul Reader is my final for [Electronic Rituals, Oracles, and Storytelling](ToDo: link).
+The Soul Reader is my final for [Electronic Rituals, Oracles, and Storytelling](blog/classes/electronic-rituals-oracles-and-fortune-telling).
 It is a generative system for visuals that is driven by a viewer's gaze and subconscious.

 {{< vimeo 267715929 >}}